xanderlent/intel-npu-highlevel-rpms/README.md

 - neural\_compressor only needs the deps because parts of it try to import them, we are currently skipping that check to get it to build
 - pycocotools <= 2.0.7 is needed to work with numpy 1.x which Fedora is shipping, also the numpy dependency needs to be tweaked with sed
 - pycocotools has a randomly-included MIT-licensed C++ JSON parser taken from https://github.com/vivkin/gason at some point.
 Why?
 Whyyyyyyyyy?
-- tokenizers downloads and compiles a whole smorgasboard of rust code... sigh.
+- tokenizers needs some rust deps I haven't figured out
-- safetensors downloads and compiles a whole smorgasboard of rust code... sigh.
+- safetensors the rust package seems to already be packaged in Fedora; can we add these bindings to that package rather than recompile?

 #### TODOs for building intel-npu-acceleration-library with +dev